AM-973/hangman-77/README.md

 **Instructions to play:**
 1. Open the game using the link above.
 2. Click on the question mark to learn how to play in more detail or a general overview on the game.
-3. click the buttons on the screen to guess the word!
+3. Click the buttons on the screen to guess the word!
+4. You only have 6 letter guesses to win make them count!

 ## 💡 Technologies Used